 According to the Annuario Pontificio, the papal annual, there have been more than 260 popes since St. Peter, traditionally considered the first pope.

-- 1 Who was the first pope in the early church?
+- 1 Who was really the first pope?

 - 5 Was the Catholic Church the first church?

 - 6 Did Peter start the Catholic Church?

 - 7 Was Peter really the first pope?